alekseyl/pg_cache_key/README.md

 Of course this is not the numbers for whole page rendering, but it's noticeable.

-On of my real page goes from 0.8+ sec, for largest available pagination, to 0.6 sec per page
+One of my real page goes from 0.8+ sec, for largest available pagination, to 0.6 sec per page

 To get your numbers try it yourself!